 This ambitious idea was the brainchild of two women, Elizabeth Rohatyn and Françoise Cachin1, who wanted to promote the artistic treasures of important French and American museums located in cities outside of famous tourist destinations.
-The establishment of sustainable partnerships based on exhibition projects and educational programs conducted jointly between France and the United States would allow these museums, not well known by the general public at the time, to share their rarely borrowed master- pieces across the Atlantic.
-In support of this initiative the Minister of Culture in 2000, Catherine Tasca, highlighted FRAME’s innovative nature in the art world and compared it to an “incubator”2 of ideas and a space for experimentation among its members — which it remains today.
+The establishment of sustainable partnerships based on exhibition projects and educational programs conducted jointly between France and the United States would allow these museums, not well known by the general public at the time, to share their rarely borrowed master-pieces across the Atlantic.
+In support of this initiative, the Minister of Culture in 2000, Catherine Tasca, highlighted FRAME’s innovative nature in the art world and compared it to an “incubator”2 of ideas, and a space for experimentation among its members — which it remains today.
 At that time, FRAME was an acronym for French Regional American Museum Exchange, which sought to explain the lack of national museums in the network.
-United in their territorial diversity through shared values and complementary collections, FRAME member museums were located in cities with dynamic econ- omies increasingly oriented towards global activities.
-Located in urban areas in full development with strong ties to foreign nations, these museums promoted their cities and represented varied levels of economic development, skills and knowledge.
+United in their territorial diversity through shared values and complementary collections, FRAME member museums were located in cities with dynamic economies increasingly oriented toward global activities.
+Located in urban areas in full development, with strong ties to foreign nations, these museums promoted their cities and represented varied levels of economic development, skills and knowledge.

 This unprecedented way of promoting bilateral exchanges between France and the United States can be compared to the political and economic cooperation3 strategies championed by Felix Rohatyn between 1997 and 2000, when he was Ambassador of the United States of America to France.
 Elizabeth Rohatyn adapted her husband’s strategies for the art world in 1999.
 By convening major museum directors to meet yearly, alternating between France and the United States, FRAME nurtured deeper knowledge of the network’s collections and the discovery of peers’ professional practices.
-Expertise was shared and collaborative projects were set up for the benefit of participating museums.
-In 2011, President Clinton praised the momentum of this association created under Felix Rohatyn’s5 tenure and his initiatives that benefited “millions of people on both sides of the Atlantic” and complemented the Ministry of Culture’s Direction des musées de France international activities6.
+Expertise was shared and collaborative projects were set up for the benefit of the participating institutions4.
+In 2011, President Clinton praised the momentum of this association and the initiatives created under Felix Rohatyn’s5 tenure, that benefited “millions of people on both sides of the Atlantic” and complemented the Ministry of Culture’s Direction des musées de France international activities6.
 Member museum’s know-how and their permanent collections played an important role in defining FRAME’s identity as a catalyst for cultural diplomacy7.

 This specificity, which sought to increase knowledge between France and America through a strategy of reciprocity, is epitomized by the subject matter of several exhibitions under the auspices of FRAME.
 It is hardly surprising that Made in USA, the first FRAME exhibit presented in France, focused on the emergence of American painting from 1908 to 1947, from Homer to Pollock.
 It opened in the wake of September 11, 2001, and became a welcome symbol of the fraternal union between our two nations.
 Between 2010-2012, FRAME brought The Mourners: Tomb Sculpture from the Court of Burgundy, featuring 39 celebrated masterpieces of medieval Burgundian sculpture, to seven museums across the United States, attracting 500,000 visitors.
 The exhibition featured sculptures from the elaborate tomb of John the Fearless (1342-1404), the second Duke of Burgundy, which is one of the centerpieces of the Musée des Beaux-Arts de Dijon, who co-organized the exhibition with the Dallas Museum of Art.
 The Mourners benefited from the Dijon and Dallas historic sister city relationship and resulted in increased tourism to Dijon.